Revisiting the nature of the $P_c$ pentaquarks: Fit results

 A general feature of both schemes I and II is that the source couplings $P_\alpha^J$ are badly determined, especially for those of the three $\Sigma_c^*\bar{D}^*$ bound states, which are almost invisible in the line shapes, as can be seen from Tables~\ref{tab:paracontact} and \ref{tab:II:paras} in Appendix~\ref{app:results}.
 Also, the couplings to the inelastic channels have sizeable uncertainties.
 However, the elastic channel interactions, i.e., $C_\frac12$ and $C_\frac32$, are well determined and thus the pole positions and their effective couplings to the dominant channels are quite stable for different fits, as shown in Table~\ref{table:II:pole}.
+The effective couplings of the $P_c$ resonances to all elastic channels are collected in Tables~\ref{tab:coupling_II_12}-\ref{tab:coupling_II_52} in Appendix~\ref{app:couplings}.
 The two solutions lead to poles which are similar to those in scheme~I (see also Refs.~\cite{Valderrama:2019chc,Liu:2019zvb}).
 The results are insensitive to the form of the background.
-Similar to scheme~I, the $\pc(4312)$ couples dominantly to the $\Sigma_c\bar{D}$ with $J^P=\frac12^-$, and the $\pc(4440)$ and $\pc(4457)$ couple dominantly to the $\Sigma_c\bar{D}^*$ with quantum numbers $\frac12^-$ and $\frac32^-$, respectively, in solution $A$, and vice versa in solution $B$.
+Similar to scheme~I, the $\pc(4312)$ couples dominantly to the $\Sigma_c\bar{D}$ with $J^P=\frac12^-$, and the $\pc(4440)$ and $\pc(4457)$ couple dominantly to the $\Sigma_c\bar{D}^*$ with quantum numbers $\frac32^-$ and $\frac12^-$, respectively, in solution $B$.
 They are all (quasi-)bound state poles and should be understood as hadronic molecules of the corresponding dominant channels~\cite{Guo:2017jvc}.
 In both schemes, there is a narrow $\pc(4380)$ with $J^P=\frac32^-$ located at around $4.38$~GeV as a $\Sigma_c^*\bar{D}$ bound state.
-Its width is smaller than that obtained using a constant width of $\Sigma_c^{(*)}$ in Ref.~\cite{Du:2019pij} by about a factor of 2 ( see e.g. Table I in Ref.~\cite{Du:2019pij} for solution $B$).
+Its width is smaller than that obtained using a constant width of $\Sigma_c^{(*)}$ in Ref.~\cite{Du:2019pij} by about a factor of 2 ( see, e.g., Table I in Ref.~\cite{Du:2019pij} for solution $B$).
 The reduction of the width obtained within our dynamical framework including a three body cut is consistent with the findings of Ref.~\cite{Baru:2011rs}, where the same effect was found for the partial width $X(3872)\to D\bar D\pi$.